Allegheny-Computer-Science-102-F2018/cs102f2018-practical10-starter/writing/miniReflection.md

 # 2. What notable anagrams did you find?

-# 3. It says above that that you could crash your computer if you tried to find anagrams of words which are longer than about ten letters.
+# 3. It says in the assignment sheet that that you could crash your computer if you try to find anagrams of words which are longer than about ten letters.
 Explain how this crash may happen.

 # 4. How could the system crash be prevented?